 Tip #4: Make Significant Contributions to the Local Arts Scene

-The Foreign Artistic Talent Scheme caters to arts professionals who have made a difference in or impact on the local art scene.
-Incepted in 1991, the scheme, which was jointly initiated by the National Arts Council (NAC) and ICA, focuses granting PR to applicants who meet the following three key criteria:
+The Foreign Artistic Talent Scheme caters to art professionals who have made a difference in or impact on the local art scene.
+Incepted in 1991, the scheme, which was jointly initiated by the National Arts Council (NAC) and ICA, focuses on granting PR to applicants who meet the following three key criteria:

 - They have received relevant training or education in the arts from a good institution.

 - They are able to able to show outstanding professional experience in one or more of the following fields: Visual Arts, Performing Arts, Literary Arts, Design, and Media.

 - They have made key contributions to the local culture and arts scene.

 In addition to the above-listed criteria, they must also be able to demonstrate plans to continue to help grow and develop the local arts and culture sector in the little red dot.